FoxWithAShotgun/RimWorld-ReviaRaceMod/README.md

 Temporary and limited 1.4 update until FoxWithAShotgun updates the mod Not tested much beyond embark. known issues:
--Misses baby foxgirls.
+- Misses baby foxgirls.
 We all want floofy baby foxes...
--Randomizes 1-9 tails at character creation (instead of 1 or 2 or so) -??
+- Randomizes 1-9 tails at character creation (instead of 1 or 2 or so)
+- ??
 Who knows!
 But hey, homicidal foxgirls!
 Right?

 An alien race mod for bloodthirsty foxgirls.